 Additional Sensors and Assistive Technology

 Some people will benefit from additional sensors and assistive technology such as falls detectors, movement sensors and flood/gas detectors.
-In order to receive this additional equipment an assessment must be carried out by a social work professional, Occupational Therapist, STEPS Team, or ISAT on 01302 737391 Contact us for more information on whether an assessment is appropriate.
+In order to receive this additional equipment an assessment must be carried out by a social worker, Occupational Therapist, or the STEPS Team, on 01302 737391 Contact us for more information on whether an assessment is appropriate.

 Further help and support to help you live in your own home